-Microneedling sessions at a dermatologist’s office can be very expensive, costing anywhere from $200 – $700 per session or more.
-Using a dermaroller at home, however, saves time, money and gas.
-Dermarollers designed for home use are similar to the ones dermatologists use, but have smaller needles.
+Microneedling sessions at a dermatologist’s office can be very expensive, costing anywhere from $200 to $700 per session or more.
+Using a Scalp Dermaroller at home, however, saves time, money and gas.
+Scalp dermarollers designed for home use are similar to the ones dermatologists use, but have smaller needles.
 As we’ve discussed though, smaller needles can still pack quite a punch.
 Dermarollers used at home are very budget-friendly.
-The average price of a good stationary unit ranges anywhere from $15 to $30.
+The average price of a good stationary unit ranges anywhere from $30 to $50.
 A good quality electric unit costs $100 – $200 depending upon the features included.

 So, here’s the takeaway.
 A dermaroller is an inexpensive hair growth tool that increases the effectiveness of topical treatments among patients with androgenic alopecia and alopecia areata.
 As with any medical treatment, you should always check with your dermatologist before buying or using a dermaroller.
 Although dermarolling is an easy, low-risk at-home treatment, it is not recommended for scarring alopecias.

 Always make sure that you buy your dermroller from a trusted source.
 As with any other hair tool, make sure that you keep your dermaroller clean according to the package instructions.
-Finally, use your dermaroller as recommended, and be careful not to overuse it.
+Finally, use your Scalp Dermaroller as recommended, usually a couple times a week, and be careful not to overuse it.
 More won’t give you better or faster results.